 Loan originators continually monitor the interest rates and policies of a large number of lenders.
 Thus, they are able to provide you with a list of lenders who offer the lowest rates to borrowers with your profile.
 It’s important to understand an originator’s business model, just as it is with brokers.
 Originators typically charge lenders a small fee for each referral and a much larger fee for approved applications.
 While lenders pay these fees directly to the originator, the fees will ultimately increase the cost of your loan.
 Nevertheless, these fees usually are less than the typical broker’s fee of 1% of the loan value.

 Some credit unions refinance mortgage loans..
 Credit unions serve a particular group of people such as those who live in a certain area or who work for a certain company.
 For those groups, credit unions may be easier to deal with than a major bank.
 Inside Mortgage Finance reports that credit unions have become fairly aggressive in pursuing mortgage loans, because they see it as a good use of their assets.
 Focusing on a particular demographic allows credit unions to reduce their overhead and pass the savings on to their customers.
 Visit MyCreditUnion.gov to locate credit unions in your area that you’re eligible to join.

 Use Figure for your mortgage refinance

 If you’d like to skip working with a bank or credit union to refinance your mortgage, Figure has a fantastic option.
 You apply for our mortgage refinance online, making the process quick to complete.
-Your refinancing application can close in as few as 10 days.
+Your refinancing application can close in days.
 We also have a dedicated support team to help you through the application.